Stellenbosch, Winelands - Western Cape

 1/ Golfing history was made at De Zalze in 2006 when the South African women’s team won the Espirito Santo Trophy at the 2006 World Team Champs, the only time South Africa has triumphed at this biennial event.

-3/ The Kleine Zalze wine estate is on the property and its wine tasting centre and restaurant adjoins the second tee of the golf course.
+3/ The Kleine Zalze wine estate has its wine tasting centre and restaurant adjoining the second tee.

 4/ De Zalze was originally known as Spier CC, having been developed by the nearby wine farm which is a big attraction for visitors to the area.